 All new overseas PhD students will have a visa which is valid for 4.5 years.
 If your research project is delayed or you have ill health and subsequently your project overruns, you may require a visa extension.
-Students should email the Graduate Studies Secretary, Marion Beckett, at least 4 weeks before their original visa expires.
+Students should email graduate.studies@materials.ox.ac.uk, at least 4 weeks before their original visa expires.
 Make sure that you request your CAS number in good time before you need to make your visa application.
-This is because Marion is required to contact both your supervisor and College to seek relevant information for the extension.
+This is because we need to contact both your supervisor and College to seek relevant information for the extension.
 It may also take Student Immigration several days to issue the CAS.
 The CAS number will be e-mailed direct to you when it is ready.